DCC-Lab/RayTracing/README.md

 4. If you are completely lost, copying the folder `raytracing` (the one that includes `__init__.py`) from the source file into the same directory as your own script will work.

 ## Getting started

-You need `matplotlib`, which is a fairly standard Python module.
-If you do not have it,  installing [Anaconda](https://www.anaconda.com/download/) is your best option.
-You should choose Python 3.7 or later.

 The simplest way to import the package in your own scripts after installing it: